ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 ### 6-  Visualizing Distances Using Folium Map:

-After finding the distances from each area to other area, we'll visualize them on folium map.
+After finding the distances from each area to other areas, we'll visualize them on the folium map.

 <br><br><br>
 ####                                          Area A (Bellevue)